 What we like: Sleek, aerodynamic profile and versatile mounting options.

-What we don’t: Lacks the high quality materials and finishes of the Küats above.
+What we don’t: Lacks the high-quality materials and finishes of the Küats above.

 Yakima’s most premium design, the FatCat Evo features a sleek, aerodynamic profile that keeps road noise low and style points high.
-At 40.5 inches across, the “6” we tested is legitimately large (easily accommodating three pairs of skis and two snowboards), and proved to be a tight fit on the narrow-width bars of our wagon.
+At 40.5 inches across, the “6” we tested is legitimately large (easily accommodating three pairs of skis and two snowboards) and proved to be a tight fit on the narrow-width bars of our wagon.
 To help, Yakima added an additional mounting point closer to the middle—ideal for narrower roofs or if you want to bias the rack to one side for easier access to gear.
-Once installed, the FatCat’s large glove-friendly clamps are easy to operate and close with a nice click, Yakima’s SKS (Same Key System) lock and key secure your skis and snowboards, and an integrated SkiLift feature raises the rack, offering more clearance for bulky bindings.
+Once installed, the FatCat’s large and glove-friendly clamps are easy to operate and close with a nice click, Yakima’s SKS (Same Key System) lock and key secure your skis and snowboards, and an integrated SkiLift feature raises the rack, offering more clearance for bulky bindings.
 Finally, the FatCat’s mount attachment points are hidden within the rack, so locking your skis means that you’re effectively locking the rack to your crossbars, too.

 See the Yakima FatCat Evo 6 See the Yakima FatCat Evo 4